-Practical experience will be provided in a number of acute care and emergent hospital settings.
-Students will apply theoretical and practical content of previous courses through observation and participation in a variety of selected hospital departments.
-Students will gain an understanding of the role of hospital staff in the continuing care of pre-hospital patients.
+Practical experience is provided in a number of acute care and emergent hospital settings.
+Students apply theoretical and practical content of previous courses through observation and participation in a variety of selected hospital departments.
+Students gain an understanding of the role of hospital staff in the continuing care of pre-hospital patients.

-P- PARA1008 Patient Care Theory 2 and P- PARA1009 Patient Care Procedures -Intermediate and P- PARA1011 Hospital Clinical 1
+P- PARA1008 Patient Care Theory 2 and P- PARA1009 Patient Care Procedures - Intermediate and P- PARA1011 Hospital Clinical 1